 Earlier in 2019 the Netherlands’ Minister for Legal Protection, Sander Dekker, published secondary legislation to govern online gambling.
 This secondary legislation to the remote gambling bill was notified to parliament on the 24th of July and addresses all online gaming requirements.
 This includes game integrity, marketing and bonus restrictions, the duty of care requirements and anti-money laundering rules.

-The new legislation will finally allow international online operators to apply for iGaming licenses within the Netherlands.
-The newly reworked Remote Gambling Bill will allow players to legally enjoy online casino games, poker and sports betting.
-While there is not a lot of information on what the new legislation will entail there are some aspects of the bill that has become known.
+As of October 2021, the new legislation finally allows international online operators to apply for iGaming licenses within the Netherlands.
+The newly reworked Remote Gambling Bill allows players to legally enjoy Dutch online casino games, poker and sports betting.

-As soon as the iGaming regulations are put in effect all iGaming operators will be expected to adopt specific tools and policies to minimize the risk of gambling addiction.
-Players will be better protected and have access to tools such as self-exclusion programs on all gaming sites.
+All iGaming operators are expected to adopt specific tools and policies to minimize the risk of gambling addiction.
+Players are now better protected and have access to tools such as self-exclusion programs on all gaming sites.

 When the Dutch legislature passed the Remote Gambling Bill earlier in 2019 they added a few stipulations of operators wishing to obtain a Dutch gaming license.
 One of the major stipulations was that operators who continued to actively offer services to Dutch customers, without the permission of the Kansspelautoriteit (KSA) regulatory body, would have to serve a two year “cooling off” period.
 Only after serving the period would they become eligible for a new Dutch online gambling license.
 According to the draft policy rule, the operator must not have been actively targeting the Dutch market any later than 2018 in order to be eligible for a license application.